-Figures 9-14 show maps of the results from the "base" fit.
-Figures 9 and 12 show the three foregrounds themselves and their errorbars as determined from the parameter variance in the Markov chains.
-The maps are in units of antenna temperature as measured at K-band for synchrotron and free-free emission, and at W-band for dust emission.
+measured at the K band for synchrotron and free-free emission, and at the W band for dust emission.
 Figure 13 shows spectral index maps binned to lower resolution, where color indicates the spectral index and the size of the circle indicates the significance of the fit result at that location.
 Figure 14 shows the best χ^2{ν} value achieved at each pixel on the sky.

-Almost regardless of foreground model the fit works quite well outside the Galactic plane, giving low χ^2{ν} and foreground maps that are in good agreement with the MEM templates (Hinshaw et al. 2007) and other works (Eriksen et al. 2007).
+Almost regardless of foreground model the fit works quite well outside the Galactic plane, giving low χ{ν}^2 and foreground maps that are in good agreement with the MEM templates (Hinshaw et al. 2007) and other works (Eriksen et al. 2008).
 Error maps for synchrotron and free-free emission have similar morphology due to the degeneracy between their amplitudes.

 The overall dust brightness seems to be largely consistent with the template prediction (Finkbeiner et al. 1999), though the fit appears to prefer a spatial distribution somewhat less sharply peaked toward the Galactic center (Figure 15).
-The excess of observed emission compared to that predicted at 90 GHz, seen in the original model comparison with COBE DMR data, is still present.
-Since the fit in the plane has high χ^2 and is untrustworthy, the overall preferred spectral index for dust may be < 2.0, but the significance of this is not high.
-Weighting with the covariance information from the fit and masking low-signal regions, the average value for β_d in the "base" fit is 1.8 with ± 0.3 from statistical errors and ± 0.2 from systematic error depending on how the cuts are defined.
+The excess of observed emission compared to that predicted at 90 GHz, seen in the original model comparison with Cosmic Background Explorer (COBE) Differential Microwave Radiometer (DMR) data, is still present.
+Since the fit in the plane has high χ^2 and is untrustworthy, the overall preferred spectral index for dust may be < 2.0, but its significance is not high.
+Weighting with the covariance information from the fit and masking low-signal regions, the average value for β_d in the "base" fit is 1.8 with \pm 0.3 from statistical errors and \pm 0.2 from systematic error, depending on how the cuts are defined.
 For comparison, model 8 of Finkbeiner et al. (1999) predicts $\beta_d = 1.55 \pm 0.01$ for a comparable sky cut.